Posts

 Image

-By Edward Matulanya Original sin is a foundational concept in Catholic theology, referring to the state of human nature wounded by the first sin of Adam and Eve.
+Adam and Eve By Edward Matulanya Discover the Original Sin according to Catholic teaching.
+Original sin is a foundational concept in Catholic theology, referring to the state of human nature wounded by the first sin of Adam and Eve.
 It is not a personal sin committed by an individual but a condition inherited by all humans that inclines them toward sin (concupiscence).
-1. Nature of Original Sin Adam and Eve Inherited Condition; All human beings are born into a state affected by the disobedience of Adam and Eve (Catechism of the Catholic Church [CCC], 1993, para.
+1. Nature of Original Sin Inherited Condition; All human beings are born into a state affected by the disobedience of Adam and Eve (Catechism of the Catholic Church [CCC], 1993, para.
 404).
 Not Personal Guilt: Original sin is distinct from actual personal sins; it does not carry individual moral responsibility.
 Loss of Sanctifying Grace ; Human nature is deprived of the original grace and holiness intended by God, creating an inclination toward wrongdoing.
 2. Consequences of Original Sin According to the Catholic Church, original sin has several effects on human nature: 1.
 Separation from God.
-Humanity loses the intimate friendship with God that Adam and Eve original...
+Humanity loses ...

 NATURE OF SIN